elonmaxhimself/react-hard-paywal-funnel/Readme.md

 ### Development Mode

 Development mode uses `docker-compose.dev.yml` configuration with hot-reload enabled for faster iteration.
-The application connects to the development backend API and uses Shift4 test keys for payment processing.
+The application connects to the development backend API.
 Analytics can be disabled by setting `VITE_PUBLIC_ENABLE_DEV_ANALYTICS` to false to avoid polluting production analytics data.
-Payment redirects point to preview or staging URLs.

 **Run development mode:**